Fairfax Injury Lawyer Brien Roche Addresses The Dead Man's Statute

 However this requirement cannot be met by an interested person nor by that party’s own testimony as to habit or routine.
 Who is an interested person?
 Anyone with a money interest in the outcome.
 The available party testifying and her husband testifying on the same issue is not enough.
 The husband is an interested person.

 In Johnson v.
 Raviotta, 264 Va.
-27, 563 S.E.2d 727 (2002) the court held that it was an error to admit habit evidence when the issue was a reading of the decedent’s blood pressure.
+27, 563 S.E.2d 727 (2002) the court held that it was an error to allow this evidence when the issue was a reading of the decedent’s blood pressure.
 The doctor stated that the blood pressure of the decedent was normal when he left the office because he always re-checked blood pressure before sending the patient home.
 However this was not confirmed by anything in the chart.
 If there had been something in the chart then that would have been enough.
 The statute allows corroboration by business records.
 In this case the doctor was offering the additional proof in the form of his own habit.
 That was not enough.

 In looking at this issue, you must be wary of evidence that is consistent with some alternative theory.
 If the evidence simply falls into this class then it may not be enough.